Josephdada01/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u+x,g+x,0+r give permission to user and owner to excute file give permission to the owner,group owner and others chmod 007 give permission to other users only
+chmod u+x,g+x,0+r give permission to user and owner to excute file give permission to the owner,group owner and others chmod 007 give permission to other users only chmod 753 set mode to a file to read write and excute